 Affiliated Research Partners

 Catherine Hardy is an Associate Professor in Business Information Systems at The University of Sydney Business School.
 Her research focuses on the relation between technological innovation, organisational change and governance, risk and compliance systems, with special attention to processes of accountability, control, technology foresight and policy.
 She is an interdisciplinary researcher and takes a socio-technical change view in pursuing research in various empirical domains including: eProcurement, cybersecurity, social business, Internet of Things and public and private sectors.
 Catherine’s current work examines the governability of the Internet of Things (IoT) and professional risks of social media, the impact of digital transformation on board dynamics and composition, and the use of analytics and continuous assurance, including the impact on work practices and identities of risk and assurance professionals.

 Philipp Müller has been studying Information Systems at the University Koblenz-Landau since 2013.
 After successfully finishing a practical course (Projektpraktikum) about the use and value of organizational IoT scenarios, he has been working for the research group of Enterprise Information Management (FGEIM) as a student assistant.
+After his Bachelor's degree in Information Systems in 2018, he is currently studying Inforamtion Systems in the Masters programme.
 He is responsible for research on selected IoT related domains and is responsible for the preparation of content to support the research team.

 Carolin Blankenberg is studying Business Information Systems (M.Sc.) at the University of Koblenz-Landau.